 Part of the appeal for recreational users was that GHB was easy to buy or make.
 The chemicals are household products, available at hardware stores — your average chemistry student can whip up a batch within minutes.

-Even now GHB precursors are sold on Amazon disguised as cleaning products, such as this conspicuously expensive ecological ink cleaning product.
+(Editor’s note: Even now GHB precursors are sold on Amazon disguised as cleaning products, such as this conspicuously expensive ecological ink cleaning product.)

 G Whiz: Medical Use of GHB

-Dr. Henri Laborit, a French researcher, discovered GHB (gamma hydroxybutyrate) in 1960 in an effort to synthesize a chemical mimicking GABA, a naturally occurring chemical in the body that GHB metabolizes into.
-Laborit found GHB useful for the treatment of sleep disorders, as an anti-aging property, to aid childbirth, to combat muscle deterioration, sexual dysfunction and depression, among other applications.
+Dr. Henri Laborit, a French researcher, discovered GHB (gamma hydroxybutyrate) in 1960 in an effort to synthesize a chemical mimicking GABA, a naturally occurring chemical in the body.
+Laborit found GHB useful for the treatment of sleep disorders, as an anti-aging property, to aid childbirth, to combat muscle deterioration, and aid sexual dysfunction and depression, among other applications.
 He was reported to be a daily user himself, until dying at the age of 91.

 Prior to 1990, GHB was sold in US health food stores as a natural steroid alternative for its ability to increase pituitary growth hormone production experienced in deep sleep.
 Although this process isn’t fully understood by scientists, Japanese studies conducted in the 70s indicate that GHB burns fat and increases muscles when used in conjunction with heavy workouts.
 Because of its ability to produce growth hormone, which naturally declines with age, GHB has also been touted as an anti-aging chemical.
 It was only after GHB was outlawed for retail sale that its use in the party scene escalated.